 “They’re casting their problem on society.
 And, you know, there is no such thing as society.
 There are individual men and women, and there are families.
 And no government can do anything except through people, and people must look to themselves first.
 It’s our duty to look after ourselves and then, also to look after our neighbour.
 People have got the entitlements too much in mind, without the obligations.” (transcript of interview)

-It is ironic that when Labour eventually regained power in 1997, it was largely due to the fact Tony Blair and new Labour took on board many of the economic policies that Mrs Thatcher had initiated.
+It is ironic that when Labour eventually regained power in 1997, it was largely due to the fact Tony Blair and New Labour took on board many of the economic policies that Mrs Thatcher had initiated.
 There was often a mutual respect between Mrs Thatcher and Tony Blair.
+Mrs Thatcher once said that her greatest achievement was Tony Blair – a recognition she had shifted the political spectrum to the right meaning Labour gained power by shifting away from the left and closer to the centre.

 Thatcher died on 8 April 2013 at the age of 87 after suffering a stroke.